derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-15/09/2021 16:17:30 : 3 Database Admins walked into a NoSQL bar.
+16/09/2021 16:19:49 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-An SEO expert walks into a bar, bars, pub, public house, Irish pub, tavern, bartender, beer, liquor, wine, alcohol, spirits...
+Asked to explain Unicode during an interview, Geoff went into detail about his final year university project.
+He was not hired.
 <!-- replace-with-joke ends -->